rangsimanketkaew/tensorflow-cpp-api/compile_tensorflow_cpp.md

 - Bazel*
 - Protobuf*

-*a supported version depends on the version of TensorFlow.
-For TensorFlow v2.7, Python 3.9.9, GCC 10.3.0, Bazel 3.7.2, and Protobuf 3.9.2 work for me.
+*Supported version depends on the version of TensorFlow.
+For TensorFlow v2.7, I used Python 3.9.9, GCC 10.3.0, Bazel 3.7.2, and Protobuf 3.9.2, whereas for TensorFlow v2.11 I use Bazel 5.3.0.

 A list of supported Python, compiler and Bazel can be found [here](https://www.tensorflow.org/install/source#tested_build_configurations).